NymishaMVN/Big-Data-Project-on-Places-Image-Classification-using-Azure-Environment/README.md

-7. Preprocessing and Training in Databricks
+Preprocessing and Training in Databricks
-1.Import Libraries:
+Import Libraries:
 •	SparkSession from pyspark.sql to initialize the Spark session.
 •	tensorflow as tf for deep learning functionalities.
 •	ImageDataGenerator from tensorflow.keras.preprocessing.image for image augmentation.
 •	Model, Sequential, Dense, Flatten, Dropout from tensorflow.keras.models and tensorflow.keras.layers for building the neural network.
 •	EarlyStopping from tensorflow.keras.callbacks for early stopping during training.
 •	os for operating system functionalities.
-2. Initialize Spark Session:
+Initialize Spark Session:
 •	Create a Spark session named "ImageClassification".
-3. Define Paths to Datasets:
+Define Paths to Datasets:
 •	Specify paths to datasets stored in Databricks File System (DBFS).
-4. Define Categories:
+Define Categories:
 •	List the categories for image classification.

-8. Model Training and Evaluation
+Model Training and Evaluation
 This section focuses on training the image classification model using the preprocessed data and evaluating its performance.
 Steps:
 Model Architecture: